Grant Application (Letter of Intent)

-The Letter of Intent is the request or application for federal traffic safety project funds managed by the Highway Safety Program.
-The letter is required by April 15th from each interested traffic safety partner for consideration in the next federal fiscal year beginning Oct.
+The grant application is the request for federal traffic safety project funds managed by the Highway Safety Program.
+The grant application is required by March 16th from each interested traffic safety partner for consideration in the next federal fiscal year beginning Oct.
 1.

 Grant Contract Management Manual